textileio/powergate/cli-docs/pow/pow_reputation_topMiners.md

 ### Options

 ```
   -h, --help          help for topMiners
-  -l, --limit int   limit the number of results (default -1)
+  -l, --limit int32   limit the number of results (default -1)
 ```

 ### Options inherited from parent commands